-Set to be unveiled to the public at Barber Motorsports Park Vintage Festival, Alabama, which takes place this week, this latest bike follows the firm’s past success in developing the HKR EVO2 single-cylinder project, which used a KTM LC4 single lump within a bespoke chassis.
+Unveiled to the public at Barber Motorsports Park Vintage Festival, Alabama, this latest bike follows the firm’s past success in developing the HKR EVO2 single-cylinder project, which used a KTM LC4 engine to win the European Supermono Championship twice.

-Speaking about the project in a statement, Owner of Krämer Motorcycles, Markus Krämer, said: "This is an important moment for our still young but already established company.
+Speaking about the project in a statement last year, Owner of Krämer Motorcycles, Markus Krämer, said: "This is an important moment for our still young but already established company.
 It’s time to take the next step using the experience from the past five years.

 "KTM, with its 790 Duke, offered an engine that was predestined to inspire us to go ahead with the 'GP2' project.
 Our know-how in construction and our production competence assured we were able to develop a fantastic racing bike based on the twin-cylinder concept."